 In the old days, your business’ storefront was its main attraction point.
-But it’s the 21st century now and the internet exists, so a person doesn’t have to be physically standing outside your building to be introduced to your brand.
+But it’s the 21st century now, and the internet exists.
+Customers can find you from anywhere on earth; a person doesn’t have to be physically standing outside your building to be introduced to your brand.
 Your website is your new storefront.
 It’s probably your most important of all the brand touchpoints.

 So make sure that your branding is consistent throughout the entirety of your online presence, from the homepage of your website to your shortest blog post.
 No matter what audience you’re working with, in today’s marketing landscape everyone is going to touch your website in one way or another.
 Make sure it represents you in the way you want to be represented.

-The whole point of digital advertising is to get your brand in front of your audience (and move them along in their customer journey), so it should be pretty obvious that it’s an important brand touchpoint.
-Whether it’s a part of a lead generation campaign or you’re remarketing to people who have made contact at other brand touchpoints, brand consistency is important.
+The whole point of digital advertising is to get your brand in front of your audience (and move them along in their customer journey), so it's obviously an important brand touchpoint.
+Whether it’s a part of a lead generation campaign or you’re remarketing to people who have made contact with your brand elsewhere, brand consistency is important.

 Again, this is likely to apply no matter what audience you’re pursuing.
 One of the reasons digital advertising is such a powerful tool for marketers is because of the ability it gives you to target the precise groups of people you want to be talking to.
 You’ll need to know exactly who those people are—brand research is the key here—but once you do, your digital advertising will become a cornerstone of your marketing setup.

 Yes, of course “social media” is somewhat vague.
-It covers everything from professional networks like LinkedIn to widely used social platforms like Facebook and Twitter to more (uh) recreational apps like Instagram and TikTok.
+It covers everything from professional networks like LinkedIn to widely used social platforms like Facebook and Twitter to more...let's say "recreational" apps like Instagram and TikTok.
 This means that your strategies for different social media platforms have to be tailored to the specific platforms, but the importance of each is dependent on the audience you serve.

 Here’s an example.
-If you run a machine tool shop, it’s quite unlikely that the people you want to buy from you are going to be looking for you on TikTok.
-Honestly, even if they were, it would probably be more damaging if they saw that you were on there than it is to be absent.
+If you run a machine tool shop, it’s quite unlikely that the people you want to buy from you are going to be TikTok users.
+Honestly, even if they were, it would probably be more damaging if they saw you there than it would be if you were absent.
 It doesn’t fit your audience, and it doesn’t fit your brand.
 Facebook advertising, on the other hand, is likely to hit the spot.

 If your audience is younger and more casual, TikTok and Instagram (and probably Twitter as well) are critical touchpoints.
 If you’re catering more to baby boomers and seniors, Facebook and LinkedIn are key.
 Think about who you’re talking to, and think about where you can most easily find them.
 And make sure you aren’t showing up on platforms that might make you look silly.